Also known as: Cancer chemotherapy, Cancer drug therapy or Cytotoxic chemotherapy

 - Become tired more easily

-- Feel pain from damage to the nerves
+- Feel pain or numbness from nerve damage

 - Have an upset stomach, vomiting, or diarrhea

 - Lose their hair